This page is about getting involved at Deakin. Join Green Impact to take action on Sustainability at Deakin.

 Sign up to the Green Impact Information sessions (light refreshments provided):

-- Warrnambool, 1-2pm, Tuesday the 21st of May sign up here
+- Waurn Ponds Estate, 12-1pm, Tuesday the 31st of March sign up here

-Please note: if you were part of the Burwood Green Impact program in 2018 you are not required to attend the information session.
+Please note: if you were part of the Green Impact program in 2020 you are not required to attend the information session.
 But you are welcome too.
-You can just register your team again from Monday the 13th of May and begin the program for 2019.
+You can log your team into the toolkit again from Tuesday the 7th of April and begin the program for 2020.
 Also, you do not have to attend a session to join Green Impact but it is recommended.

 Any further questions please email: Sustainability@deakin.edu.au

-- May to October: Green Teams undertake Actions.
+- April to September: Green Teams undertake Actions

-- Mid October Green Impact Guardians Toolkit Audits on all campuses.
+- Late October Green Impact Auditors on all campuses

 For more information about Green Impact or to register email Sustainability@deakin.edu.au